Border Studies: US Borderlands, Mexico, & Guatemala

 Each student is also placed in a “field study” internship with a local Tucson organization, and the BSP staff makes every effort to partner you with an organization whose work overlaps with your own interests.
 Field studies, homestays and formal courses all afford robust opportunities for Spanish-language learning.
 Spanish language acquisition is an integral part of the Border Studies Program.
 Not only is it a critical resource of everyday life in this multi-lingual border region, but it is also an important tool for deepening our knowledge of the program content.
 Learning Spanish through the themes of neoliberalism, migration and social struggle allows us to broaden who we can learn from and create meaningful relationships with, widening our perspectives even further.
 The unique combination of coursework, field studies and travel seminars create an outstanding opportunity to engage in an analysis of migration, the global economy, environmental degradation, development, sustainability, transnational communities, international boundaries and justice in a land marked by numerous inequalities.

-Requirements Fulfilled: This program fulfills the overseas requirement for Latin American Studies minor and the two-course international studies requirement.
+Requirements Fulfilled: This program fulfills the 8-credit International Studies requirement and the overseas study requirement for the Latin American Studies minor.

 Movement and Movements: A Political Economy of Migration Seminar (4 credits)